Dutch PM Rutte fights for his political life in tough debate - WTMJ

 “I am not standing here lying.
 I am telling the truth,” Rutte said.

-His position appeared to further weaken when he conceded that he had been told 90 minutes before other party leaders about the content of the notes published Thursday, but refused to reveal his source.
+One of the officials who led the coalition talks, caretaker interior minister Kajsa Ollongren, also told lawmakers that she didn’t recall discussing Omtzigt with Rutte, saying that it was the first of 17 separate discussions with party leaders.

+“We didn’t speak with anybody, with none of the party leaders about a function elsewhere for Mr. Omtzigt,” she said as the hours-long debate extended deep into the night.

-The debate around Rutte’s leadership comes as the Netherlands is battling rising coronavirus infections despite a months-long lockdown.
+The debate around the coalition talks and Rutte’s leadership comes as the Netherlands is battling rising coronavirus infections despite a months-long lockdown.
 Rutte’s popularity soared last year as he was seen as a steady hand steering the Netherlands through the coronavirus crisis, but ebbed as the March election approached.

 Opposition lawmaker Geert Wilders demanded Rutte step down immediately and called for a motion of no confidence.